 Counting collections has become a regular mathematics routines in many of our classrooms in Richmond.
 One of the important aspects of a routine is that students have opportunities to revisit and extend their mathematical thinking experienced through the routine over time.
 Although counting collections are kept “fresh” for the students over the year by introducing new materials to count, teachers have been asking me for ideas for other ways to use the counting collections they have accumulated.
+Counting provides such a fundamental understanding of number, that counting connects to so many other mathematical content areas.
+Extending counting collections is one way of making math-to-math connections.
 Inspired by a tweet about a blog post by Tracy Johnston Zager and a personal passion around the importance of problem-posing, I want to encourage teachers to create opportunities for students to pose mathematical problems, inspired by counting collections.

 I visited the grades 1&2 class at Garden City Elementary again at the end of November.
 Since my last visit, the class had continued to engage with counting collections and I talked to Cheryl Burian, the classroom teacher, about extending counting collections with problem posing.
 I read the book Cookie Fiasco with the class (from a great new series of Elephant and Piggie books) in which some animal friends find different ways to share some cookies.
 During the story, we paused and considered what new problem emerged and the students discussed different ways to solve the problem.
 I explained that this sharing context was one type of math problem that could be considered with a collection of some sort.

 The students counted some collections and recorded their counts on a math graffiti board or chart.
 During our debrief, we spent some time analyzing the counts.